josantonius/php-error-handler/README.md

 ### ErrorException

-The available methods in `Josantonius\ErrorHandler\Exceptions\ErrorException` are the same as in [ErrorHandled](#errorhandled).
+The available methods in `Josantonius\ErrorHandler\ErrorException` are the same as in [ErrorHandled](#errorhandled).

 This class extends from [ErrorException](https://www.php.net/manual/en/class.errorexception.php).